May 28th, 2020

 When considering the functionality, the size of the testicle does not matter as much as a healthy “plumbing!”
 If the testicles are smaller than average but do produce enough healthy semen, and the semen is transferred through a healthy duct system to the penis, then conception should not be a problem.
 Testicle size becomes important when the gonads cease to grow or undergo pathological shrinkage.

-One other important aspect about size of testicle is their aesthetics.
+One other important aspect of the size of the testicle is its aesthetics.
 Some men have smaller than average testicles and are not very happy with their scrotal appearance.
-Other men just have a bigger than average penis size which makes the testicles appear small.
+Other men just have a bigger than average penis size, which makes the testicles appear small.

-Each bead is marked with a number on it which corresponds to a milliliter (ml) amount.
-For e.g. the oval marked as 5 has a volume of 5 ml.
-If you are curious about your size of testicle, you can simply visit your doctor/urologist and have the measurement done in the office.
-Alternatively, you can purchase or print paper size references and use them to determine your size of testicle.
+Each bead is marked with a number on it, which corresponds to a milliliter (ml) amount.
+For example, the oval marked as 5 has a volume of 5 ml.
+If you are curious about the size of your testicles, you can simply visit your doctor/urologist and have the measurement done in the office.
+Alternatively, you can purchase or print paper size references and use them to determine the size of the testicle.

 Please note that the information above is a reference, and it does not replace the advice or guidance of a medical professional.
 Please contact the clinic for more information.
 You may be a candidate for penile and/or testicular enhancement procedures.
 We can discuss the procedures with you as well as the possible benefits, risks, complications, and alternatives.